Indian Stock Market Trends Today: Sensex Recovers, Nifty Eyes 24,000

 India’s VIX (Volatility Index) eased 4.60% to 21.60 on Monday, but remains elevated well above the 15–17 “comfort zone” — a clear signal that institutional traders are still pricing in significant near-term tail risk.
 Siddhartha Khemka, Head of Research at Motilal Oswal, warns: “Volatility is expected to remain elevated due to uncertain global cues, rising crude oil prices, and increasing geopolitical tensions, which will keep traders cautious in the near term.”

-FII Exodus Alert: Foreign Institutional Investors have offloaded approximately $49 billion worth of Indian equities so far in March 2026 — the largest monthly outflow since January 2025.
-On 13 March alone, FIIs sold equities worth over ₹10,716 crore, while Domestic Institutional Investors (DIIs) attempted a partial offset with purchases worth ₹9,977 crore.
-This structural tug-of-war between “smart money” fleeing and domestic SIP flows holding the fort defines Indian market trends heading into Q4 FY26.
+FII Exodus Alert: Foreign Institutional Investors have offloaded approximately $49 billion worth of Indian equities in March 2026 — the largest monthly outflow since January 2025.
+On 13 March alone, FIIs sold equities worth over ₹10,716 crore, while Domestic Institutional Investors (DIIs) partially offset this with purchases worth ₹9,977 crore.

 Key Economic Drivers: India GDP Growth, CPI Inflation, RBI Repo Rate & Monetary Policy